Indian rupee breaches 80 per dollar, hits new record low

 At the same time, the Indian currency has strengthened against the British pound, the Japanese yen and the euro in 2022 so far, Sitharaman added.

-But higher crude prices have resulted in a deteriorating trade balance in a country that imports 80 percent of its oil needs.
+But higher crude prices have resulted in a deteriorating trade balance in a country that imports 80 percent of its oil.

 India's merchandise trade deficit widened to a record $26.18 billion in June, official data showed last week, largely because of higher crude and coal import prices.